-In light of future facility expansion plans, we will continue implementing such measures as constructing net zero energy buildings, installing solar panels, switching to 100% LED an s lighting within facilities, and using timber structures.
+In light of future facility expansion plans, we will continue implementing such measures as constructing net zero energy buildings, installing solar panels, switching to 100% LED Spreading the word, in Japan and abroad, about regional destinations lighting within facilities, and using timber structures.
 The use of timber, sourced from sustainable forests, will help revitalize local economies.